A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 All these day trips are detailed in our weekend in Tunis post, so head on over there if you have spare days after designing your itinerary (this schedule is already pretty packed though!).

-We’re so happy that you are considering (or planning) a trip to Tunisia.
+We’re so happy that you are considering (or planning) a trip to Tunisia!
 It’s an astonishing tourist destination that has, somehow, yet to be discovered by the masses, making it an incredibly enjoyable experience to travel around.

 Our trip involved almost all the recommended stops on this itinerary (we missed Bulla Regia due to absolutely horrendous wet weather and Sbeitla due to some car hire document drama causing us to detour – long, boring story).
 Every other place here we have personally visited, and pretty much followed this entire itinerary ourselves throughout the course of a month.
 It’s pretty epic!